joolfe/postman-to-openapi/docs/index.md

 This will remove the `servers` field from the yml specification result.

-## License and Contact configuration
+## Pass data as postman collection variables

-Inside the [info object](http://spec.openapis.org/oas/v3.0.3.html#info-object) of OpenAPI definition exist two Object fields called `contact` and `license`, this fields are very useful for provide information to developers, but inside a Postman collection not exist any "standard" way to save this information, for this reason we use [Postman collection variables](https://learning.postman.com/docs/sending-requests/variables/) to define this options.
+Inside the [info object](http://spec.openapis.org/oas/v3.0.3.html#info-object) of OpenAPI definition exist some Object fields as `contact`, `license` or `xLogo`, this fields are very useful for provide information to developers, but inside a Postman collection not exist any "standard" way to save this information, for this reason we use [Postman collection variables](https://learning.postman.com/docs/sending-requests/variables/) to define this options and maintain this info indie the postman collection.

 Is as easy as define the values in the "Edit Collection" form page inside the tab "Variables", as showed in the next image: